What do I need to create a business exit plan?

 Exiting your business is inevitable.
 Whether you exit motivated by retirement or you're simply ready to get on with your next project, there will always come a time when you exit your business - and having an exit plan is crucial.

-In this article, we'll explore the 6 crucial elements of a successful exit strategy.
+In this article, we'll explore the six crucial elements of a successful exit strategy.

 An outline of your target buyer

 Understanding your target buyer is key to knowing how and when your business exit will occur.
-For example, if you are selling to family, it is likely you will stay involved in the business for longer and you may not get as high as price as selling externally.
-If selling to the highest bidder, you’re more likely to exit sooner and will require a more in-depth handover – however, you’ll obviously receive the largest sum.
+For example, if you are selling to a family, you will likely stay involved in the business for longer, and you may not get as high a price as selling externally.
+If selling to the highest bidder, you’re more likely to exit sooner and will require a more in-depth handover – however, you’ll receive the largest sum.
 Decide on your priorities and consider the priorities of the buyer before you determine who your target buyer should be.

 The date you’d like to exit

-Knowing when you’d like to exit your business is obviously a crucial bit of information – exit strategies can be devised years in advance, so it’s important to have a rough outline as to prepare for the target buyer at the time.
-As above, if you’re selling to family (particularly children), you might be bound until children are of a certain age/experience to inherit the business, and further still, you might be required to stay involved for a certain period of time.
+Knowing when you’d like to exit your business is obviously a crucial bit of information – exit strategies can be devised years in advance, so it’s important to have a rough outline to prepare for the target buyer at the time.
+As mentioned above, if you’re selling to a family (particularly children), you might be bound until children are of a certain age/experience to inherit the business, and further still, you might be required to stay involved for a certain period.
 Determining a year you’d like to be completely free of the business tends to be useful.

 Your accounting records